flackdl/cwwed/README.md

         "named_storm": 1,
     }

-The `storage_url` in the response will initially be empty, but a background process will have been initiated and eventually populate the AWS S3 bucket which you'll download the covered data from.
+The `covered_data_storage_url` in the response will initially be empty, but a background process will have been initiated and eventually populate the AWS S3 bucket which you'll download the covered data from.

-Wait a few minutes and re-query the "nsem" record to see if `storage_url` has been populated.
+Wait a few minutes and re-query the "nsem" record to see if `covered_data_storage_url` has been populated.

     curl -sH "Content-Type: application/json" http://127.0.0.1:8000/api/nsem/76/

     {
         "id": 76,
-        "storage_url": "s3://cwwed-archives/NSEM/Harvey/v76/Covered Data",
+        "covered_data_storage_url": "s3://cwwed-archives/NSEM/Harvey/v76/Covered Data",
         "date_requested": "2018-05-09T17:48:22.583653Z",
         "date_returned": "2018-05-09T18:02:28.497192Z",
         "covered_data_snapshot": "NSEM/Harvey/v76/Covered Data",